HyperSprite/gatsby-dev-blog/blog/2018-03-20-keepin-it-on-the-home-row.md

 I spent more than half my life searching for the arrow keys and pressing the wrong button when I needed some extraneous key like `delete` and `esc` because they are different on almost every keyboard.
 The final straws were two keyboards from Microsoft: the Microsoft Sidewinder X4 and the Microsoft Sculpt Ergonomic.
 Both had the ESC key off in Siberia compared to my laptop and apparently I use the ESC key all the time.

-Then I discovered keyboard layers via frgomes [Carpalx](https://github.com/frgomes/carpalx) which let me program my linux laptop to use the worthless CAPS LOCK as a function key and remap just about everything outside of the main alphas and base modifiers.
-So holding CAPS LOCK + ` is ESC, the F row moved down to the num row.
+Then I discovered keyboard layers via *frgomes* [Carpalx](https://github.com/frgomes/carpalx) which let me program my Linux laptop to use the worthless CAPS LOCK as a function key and remap just about everything outside of the main alphas and base modifiers.
+So holding CAPS LOCK + ` is ESC.
+The F row moved down to the num row.
 Arrows are on both WASD and IJKL and Backspace and Delete are R and L. Home and End are right there at T and G. You get the picture.
 Honestly, I never even used Home and End before because their placement was so unreliable, but now I use them all the time.

 ![Poker Layout](./images/poker-layout.png)